How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Preliminaries

-Fairness optimisation strategies are used to enforce the notion of fairness chosen by the stakeholders.
-There is a variety of processing methods that can be used for optimising for fairness.
-For this study, we choose one method from each category based on their popularity.
-For example, these fairness strategies are used both by IBM (AI Fairness 360) and Microsoft (Fairlearn\textit{Fairlearn}\footnote{\url{https://github.com/fairlearn/fairlearn}}~\cite{bird2020fairlearn}), and are recommended by Google for responsible AI practices: \begin{description} \item [pre-processing] least-squares fit for correlation removal~\cite{TELLINGHUISEN1994255}; \item [in-processing] exponentiated gradient~\cite{https://doi.org/10.48550/arxiv.1803.02453}; and \item [post-processing] threshold optimisation~\cite{https://doi.org/10.48550/arxiv.1610.02413}. \end{description} Throughout the rest of this section, we offer a deeper explanation of the mechanisms for each approach. \begin{definition}[Baseline $f_0$] The baseline strategy has no notion of fairness at all.
+\begin{definition}[Baseline $f_{base}$] The baseline strategy has no notion of fairness at all.
 The minimisation or learning algorithm exclusively prioritises predictive performance, and it can therefore exploit the bias in the data if it will assist in making accurate predictions.
 We therefore use the baseline strategy as a comparison point for all the others strategies.
 It represents the expected \textit{worst case} unfairness, or the bias that is inherent to the data.
-We refer to a model using this method as $f_{0}$. \end{definition}
+We refer to a model using this method as $f_{base}$. \end{definition}